 With the virtualization apps like VMware, VirtualBox that makes the installation process fairly simple, it may be still a little tricker for some.
-However, if you’ve attempted to install macOS Mojave on VMware or install macOS Mojave on VirtualBox and experienced problems, here’s how to deal with.
+However, if you’ve attempted to install macOS Mojave on VMware or install macOS Mojave on VirtualBox and experienced problems, here’s how to deal with also How to Fix macOS Mojave Problems on Virtual Machine.

 These errors can appear for different reasons.
 In fact, the primary and majority of reasons are with, disabled hardware acceleration and another virtualization program like Hyper-v, you may have enabled or installed.
 Basically, these aren’t the only reasons and except them, there are other problems too, some of which are with booting or mouse & keyboard or other.
 Like this, there are dozens of users who reach us for their problems.
 This way, I’ve picked up frequent questions most users had and answered them here let’s take a look.